Same-sex couple families in Australia

 - Higgins, D. J. (2002).
 Gay men from heterosexual marriages: Attitudes, behaviours, childhood experiences, and reasons for marriage.
 Journal of Homosexuality, 42(4),15–34.

-1 For information on the negative impacts of homophobia and prejudice, the distress caused to same-sex attracted people caused by stigma and discrimination, and the mental health consequences of social exclusion, see the summary provided by the American Psychological Association <www.apa.org/about/gr/issues/lgbt/marriage-equality.pdf> which is supported by the Australian Psychological Society <www.psychology.org.au/Newsandupdates/22Dec2011/>.
+2 The negative impacts of homophobia and prejudice, including the distress experienced by same-sex attracted people as a result of stigma and discrimination, and the mental health consequences of social exclusion, are discussed by the American Psychological Association <www.apa.org/about/gr/issues/lgbt/marriage-equality.pdf> and the Australian Psychological Society <www.psychology.org.au/Newsandupdates/22Dec2011/ >.

 Authors and Acknowledgements

 Lixia Qu is Senior Research Fellow, Ken Knight is Manager, Community Engagement and Daryl Higgins is Deputy Director, Research at the Australian Institute of Family Studies.